samsungsamiio/samsungsami.io/source/sami/sami-documentation/authentication.md

 ### Application token

 An *application token* is associated with an application (aka application ID).
 The token is obtained via the [Client Credentials](/sami/sami-documentation/authentication.html#client-credentials-method) method.
 You will also need [the application ID](/sami/sami-documentation/developer-user-portals.html#how-to-find-your-application-id).
 An application token is short-lived compared to a user token.
 Its expiration time is the `expires_in` response parameter of the authentication API call.
 After an application token expires, you cannot refresh it.
 However, you can use the Client Credentials method again to get a new application token.
 Since there is no login UI involved, it is convenient to obtain an application token.

-A user token can access data of a specific user.
-An application token can access data of all users that have granted permissions to the application.
-{:.info}

 ### Device token